- Common name: Wood Frog

 - Scientific name: Lithobrates sylvaticus

 - Though adult frogs can be found well away from water, you are more likely to find them on the edges of rivers and ponds.

 - You may hear male Wood Frogs calling early in the spring in ponds.
-They sound a little bit like a chorus of quacking ducks, but don’t be fooled!
-If the frogs notice your approach, they will stop calling.
+They sound a little bit like a chorus of quacking ducks but do not be fooled.
+If the frogs notice your approach, they'll stop calling.
 Wait quietly and patiently for a few minutes until they start their serenade again.

 - Walk around the edge of a pond slowly, watching carefully for frogs jumping in front of you.

 - Rainy days can be the best time to hit the trails and find frogs in moist meadows and forests.